-That “something” is called long-tailed distributions, and it occurs when a statistical curve spikes (a little or a lot) in the beginning of a product or service life and then levels off, but never reaches zero.
-The demand, albeit minimal, goes on and that long level line hovering just above statistical oblivion is the “long tail.”
+That “something” is called long-tailed distribution, and it occurs when a statistical curve spikes (a little or a lot) in the beginning of a product or service life and then levels off but never reaches zero.
+The demand, albeit minimal, goes on, and that long level line hovering just above statistical oblivion is the “long tail.”
 It is an important economic fact of life in the brave new world of Internet marketing and distribution.

 - The tail of available variety is far longer than we realize;